Are you feeling stressed about holiday shopping? Not sure what to buy for the gardeners on your list?

 It may also be displayed beautifully in a rustic kitchen, or in a craft room to hold knickknacks or yarn.

-9. The Pioneer Woman Floral Ceramic Bakeware Set
+6. The Pioneer Woman Ceramic Bakeware Set

 Such happy cookware, not to mention that it’s a good value for a very reasonable price!
 I can’t recommend these flowered ceramic baking pans enough.

-Each set of two pieces comes from popular lifestyle blogger and Food Network personality Ree Drummond, the Pioneer Woman.
+This set of two pieces comes from popular lifestyle blogger and Food Network personality Ree Drummond, the Pioneer Woman.

 Each baker has two handles, decorative edges, and flowers on the interior as well, so there’s something extra to admire even after that last portion of spinach lasagna or holiday berry breakfast casserole has been gobbled up.

-I can attest they’re ideal for roasting bumper crops of eggplant, butternut squash, cherry tomatoes, or onions.
-You can rest assured your favorite vegetable gardener will use this gift year-round.
+I can attest they are ideal for roasting crops of eggplant, butternut squash, cherry tomatoes, or onions.

 Add this set to your holiday shopping cart now via Walmart.